Satchmo.com - New Orleans Music

 1999 The New Birth Brass Band were the house band for the "Regis & Kathie Lee Show", which aired live from the NATPE Conference in New Orleans in 1999

-2001 Noted jazz man Don Suhor passed away in New Orleans in 2003 at age 70; the clarinet and alto sax player's career spanned 55 years, including stints with Shirley Horn, Al Hirt, Lionel Hampton, Santo Pecora, George French, and Harry Connick Sr.; he recorded with Don Vappie, Wendell Brunious, Bobby Charles, Topsy Chapman, and others
+2003 Noted jazz man Don Suhor passed away in New Orleans in 2003 at age 70.
+The clarinet and alto sax player's career spanned 55 years, including stints with Shirley Horn, Al Hirt, Lionel Hampton, Santo Pecora, George French, and Harry Connick Sr. He recorded with Don Vappie, Wendell Brunious, Bobby Charles, Topsy Chapman, and others.

 2007 Fats Domino received a Lifetime Achievement Award at the OffBeat "Best of the Beat Awards" held at the House of Blues in 2007.
 Mayor Ray Nagin appeared at the event and declared the day as "Fats Domino Day" in New Orleans.